onandoffables/avrdude-linuxgpio/README.md

 	sudo apt-get update
 	sudo apt-get upgrade

-You need to install some packages to build avrdude from source:
+You need to install some packages to be able to build avrdude from source:

-	sudo apt-get install libusb-1.0-0-dev libusb-dev libftdi-dev autoconf bison flex
+	sudo apt-get install libusb-1.0-0-dev libusb-dev libftdi-dev libftdi1 libelf-dev autoconf bison flex

 Then get this repository from github and run 'install_avrdude.sh':